-I invited all 600 staff to the local theatre where I presented them with a compelling vision and strategy for the business whilst making our current position perfectly clear.
+I invited all 600 staff to the local theatre.
+I presented them with a compelling vision and strategy for the business whilst making our current position perfectly clear.

 I asked everyone to promise me that they would each take their balls back to work with them and keep them with them at all times.
-I asked that whenever they overheard anyone regardless of status or position use those deadly words ‘yes but’ that they take their ball out of their pocket, handbag or desk and to throw it at the offending ‘yes butter’ as hard as they possibly could.
+I requested that they each became highly vigilant listening out for those words in our business.
+I suggested that whenever they overheard anyone, regardless of status or position use those deadly words ‘Yes But’, that they take their ball out of their pocket, handbag or desk and to throw it at the offending ‘Yes Butter’ as hard as they could.

 Step 6 Resolve the story

 For 3 months there were balls flying everywhere.